rafaelespinoza/logg/README.md

 These top-level fields may or may not be present, depending on configuration and how the event is emitted:
+- `version`: string key value tuples, optional versioning metadata from your application.
+Will only be present when this data is passed in to the `Setup` function.
 - `error`: string, an error message.
 Only when the event is emitted with an Error level.
-- `version`: map[string]string, optional versioning metadata from your application.
-Will only be present when this data is passed in to the `Configure` function.
+- `x_trace_id`: string, a tracing ID.
+Present when a non-empty value is set on the context passed into the `Emitter.WithID` method.
 - `data`: map[string]any, event-specific fields.
 Only present when an event emitter is constructed with fields via the `New` function and/or is passed something to its `WithData` method.

 ### Example events

+These examples use the default handler in this library, `slog.JSONHandler`.

 Info level
 ```